 Windows Update for Business deployment service

-- Client policy to govern update experiences and timing – available through Group Policy and CSPs
+- Client policy to govern update experiences and timing, which are available through Group Policy and CSPs

 - Windows Update for Business reports to monitor update deployment